 How To Mitigate the Loss

-Proactive steps can be taken in January to maximize short-term revenue while laying the groundwork for stronger performance in later months.
+Proactive steps can be taken in January to maximize revenue in the short-term, while also laying the groundwork for stronger performance in later months of the year.

 1. Plan Ahead